Compare

 SEO Agency vs In-House vs Freelancer: How to Choose in 2026

-It's less about price and more about who owns structure and review — and whether the work survives one person leaving.
+It's less about price and more about who owns structure and quality — and whether the work survives one person leaving.

 A. Mercier · Head of GEO Reviewed by an editor Updated 2026-06-24 7 min read